Itamar9494/pixel/README.md

 # Pixel Project
 ## Introduction

-The software allows you to upload any image you want and create a new, pixelated image of the original image.
+The program allows you to upload any image you want and create a new, pixelated image of the original image.
 You can control the size, the number of pixels and the number of shades of the image.
-Also, it is also possible to get the image pixelated by playing dice, where the shade of the image is determined by the number on the dice.
+Also, it is possible to get the image pixelated by playing dice, where the shade of the image is determined by the number on the dice.

 ### Example: